Author: Billy Craig Posted: Mar 30, 2020

 It doesn’t matter whether you’re a first-time gun owner or an experienced shooter with a concealed carry permit – gun safety is paramount.
 On the range, at home, and anywhere else you handle a gun, safety must come first.
 At Concealed Coalition, we’ve put together 10 essential rules for handling, storing, and using a firearm.

 Keeping your gun pointed in a safe direction ensures that even if it goes off, it won’t cause damage or injury.
-Always control where the front end of the barrel is pointed.
+Always control where the front end of the barrel is points.

 Ensuring guns are unloaded when not in use helps prevent accidents.
 However, never assume that a firearm is unloaded – you should always check for yourself.